-In order to obtain a deeper understanding which mechanism causes the formation of both states within a full space model like the QPM we introduce a simple '3-state model'.
-As a starting point we took respectively the lowest proton and neutron two-quasiparticle BCS states at energies of 1.917 and 3.172 MeV as in the full QPM calculation for 92 Zr and in addition the Giant Quadrupole Resonance (GQR) at 11.8 MeV.
-As in Landau-Migdal theory [Mig67] the interaction between the GQR and the two-quasiparticle states is given by a simple δ - function:
+In order to obtain a deeper understanding of the mechanism causing the formation of both states within a full space model like the QPM we introduce a simple '3-state model'.
+As a starting point we take the lowest proton and neutron two-quasiparticle BCS states at energies of 1.917 and 3.172 MeV respectively as in the full QPM calculation for 92Zr and in addition the Giant Quadrupole Resonance (GQR) at 11.8 MeV.
+As in Landau-Migdal theory [Mig67] the interaction between the GQR and the two-quasiparticle states is given by a simple δ function: